-The competitor will be the sole occupant of the aircraft during competition flights except in Primary and Sportsman wherein "safety pilots" are authorized as passengers.
+The competitor will be the sole occupant of the aircraft during competition flights except in Primary through Intermediate categories wherein "safety pilots" are authorized as passengers.
 The competitor has the sole responsibility for determining the qualifications of an individual to act as a Safety Pilot in the competitor's make and model aircraft.